 It is also important to consider the operating costs associated with the property (utilities, maintenance, management, repair, vacancies).
 A low GRM property may be older and need more capital investment to make it rentable.

 In our first example, we used the gross rent multiplier formula to determine that the GRM was 11.76.
 Let’s say that you are considering a second property listed at $1.3 million with a gross annual rental income of $140,000.

 The GRM of the second property (9.29) is lower than that of the first property, which has a GRM of 11.76.
 Based solely on the GRM, the second property would be a better investment.
 However, it is essential to look further into the finances and details of the property.
 In addition, before purchasing a property, make sure that it is an investment that you can afford: The home affordability calculator may give you some idea of what you're looking at.

 GRM is a screening tool used to compare properties against one another to determine whether the building is a worthwhile investment.
 It is a simple calculation that gives you a quick idea of how multiple properties compare to one another from an investment standpoint.
 However, using the gross rent multiplier calculator is just a starting point, and if you are seriously considering the property, there are many more financial aspects you will have to consider.

 It is also crucial to understand that GRM is a tool to compare properties, not the amount of time it will take to pay off the purchase.
 The length of time needed to pay off the property is affected by several additional factors, including loan payments, vacancies, and repair and maintenance expenditures.
-If you need to calculate your overall return on investment on a rental property, taking into account these operating expenses as well as rent and vacancy rates, you can use our cap rate calculator or our more detailed rental property calculator.
+Suppose you need to calculate your overall return on investment on a rental property, taking into account these operating expenses as well as rent and vacancy rates.
+In that case, you can use our cap rate calculator or our more detailed rental property calculator.